Integrity in OSINT

 Active OSINT (Open-Source Intelligence) involves data collection methods that require direct engagement with the target's assets.
 Unlike passive methods, active OSINT sends requests, packets, or communications directly to the target, which can be logged, monitored, or alerted by security systems.

-To change your LinkedIn privacy, visit Account > Settings & Privacy > Visibility > Profile Viewing Options > Private Mode
+• Platform Privacy: Manually adjust your visibility by navigating to Settings & Privacy > Visibility > Profile Viewing Options and selecting Private Mode.

 This should be a common practice to protect your identity, but NOT in place of good OPSEC practices.
 A virtual machine is best to ensure you are isolated from your host machine.
 You can also use a program like Kasm which provides you with a complete workstation, right in your browser tab.